MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 Making sure we're in the ``sibilants`` folder, we'll now run ``4_generate-mts-measures.R`` from the command line.
 We do this twice: the first pass will generate the utterance mean spectra used for normalization, and the second pass will generate the sibilant spectra.

-First, we run the command:

-``Rscript 4_generate-mts-measures.R ./output/ParlBleu-subset_utterances.csv ../ParlBleu-subset/ output/ -f 0.035 -d -w discourse -p mean_spectrum``
+First, we run the command: ``Rscript 4_generate-mts-measures.R ./output/ParlBleu-subset_utterances.csv ../ParlBleu-subset/ output/ -f 0.035 -d -w discourse -p mean_spectrum``.

 Here's what each argument does: